FatimaDi-a/HVC-Neural-Data-Generator/README.txt

 population activity, including RA-projecting neurons, X-projecting neurons, and interneurons.

-The tool outputs:
-- Binary and processed neural activity matrices
+The tool outputs binary and processed neural activity matrices

-- Raster plot figures
-- Reproducible `.npz` datasets
+Raster plots for data can be obtained upon request (Note that this is slow): from hvc_generator.visualize import plot_all

+plot_all(data)

 ## Installation